mwaniki-Titus/Book-clubwebsite/README.md

 Contributing
 We welcome contributions from the community.
 If you find a bug, have a feature request, or want to contribute code, please read our Contribution Guidelines for details on how to get involved.

-License
+# License
 This project is licensed under the MIT License.
 See the LICENSE file for details.

-Team Members
+# Team Members
 1.Titus Munyoki - Backend

 2.Natalie Wanjiru- Backend

-3.Abdi Halake - Frontend
+3. Abdi Halake - Frontend

-4.Faith Kaburu-Frontend
+4. Faith Kaburu-Frontend

 5.Philip Ogaye - Frontend